Corby: Politics

 In the 2016 referendum on the UK's membership of the European Union, Corby voted 64% in favour of leaving whilst only 36% voted to remain in the EU.
 The turnout was 74.1% with the leave vote winning with a majority of 9,141 votes.
-The constituency's Conservative MP at the time, Tom Pursglove, had also been in favour of the UK leaving the European Union being one of the founders of Grassroots Out, the pro-Brexit organisation largely supported by Conservative and UKIP politicians.
+The constituency's MP at the time, Tom Pursglove, had also been in favour of the UK leaving the European Union being one of the founders of Grassroots Out, the pro-Brexit organisation largely supported by Conservative and UKIP politicians.

-Corby used to have 15 wards at the time of the 2011 census however following a boundary change only 11 remained.
-Some entirely new wards were created in the change however the Beanfield, Central, Danesholme, Rowlett, Rural West, Stanion and Corby Village, Weldon and Gretton and Lodge Park wards remained in existence.
-On the 1 April 2021, the Corby Borough Council was abolished and the Town of Corby now has 4 wards in the Town Council which are Oakley, Corby West, Kingswood and Hazel Lees and Lloyds, and 5 wards in the Unitary Authority which includes the Town Wards as well as incorporating the surrounding parishes into Corby Rural.
+Between 1979 and its abolition in 2021, Corby Borough Council was controlled by the Labour Party.

+On 8 December 2014, Northamptonshire Police began an investigation into financial dealings by Corby Borough Council.
+In July 2013, Conservative councillors Rob McKellar and David Sims handed the "suspicious" findings of an audit report to the police to see if a crime had been committed.
+The audit report examined four major projects, including the Corby Cube, the cost of which went from £35m to £47m.
+It was reported in 2016 that the investigation had concluded and no prosecutions would be brought.

 In March 2018, following Northamptonshire County Council becoming insolvent, due to financial and cultural mismanagement by the cabinet and officers, the then Secretary of State for Local Government, Sajid Javid, sent commissioner Max Caller into the council, who recommended the county council and all district and borough councils in the county be abolished, and replaced by two unitary authorities, one covering the West, and one the North of the county.
 These proposals were approved in April 2019.
 It meant that the districts of Daventry, Northampton and South Northamptonshire were merged to form a new unitary authority called West Northamptonshire, whilst the second unitary authority North Northamptonshire consists of the former Corby, East Northamptonshire, Kettering and Wellingborough districts.
 These new authorities came into being on 1 April 2021.
 Elections for the new authorities were due to be held on 7 May 2020, but were delayed due to the COVID-19 pandemic, and were instead held on 6 May 2021.
+On 1 April 2021 a civil parish called Corby Town was formed.
+On 1 January 2024 the parish was renamed to "Corby".

-In the Local Elections on 6 May 2021, Corby returned 12 Labour Councillors and 3 Conservative Councillors across 5 wards, with the Conservatives only being elected in the Rural Ward.
-The newly created Corby Town Council returned 17 Labour Councillors across 4 Wards, which are all the seats on the Corby Town Council.
-In 2022, Corby Town Councillor Tafadzwa Chikoto became the first black mayor of Corby.
+In the local elections of 6 May 2021, for North Northamptonshire Council Corby returned 12 Labour Councillors and 3 Conservative Councillors across 5 wards, with the Conservatives only being elected in the Corby Rural Ward.
+The newly created Corby Town Council returned 17 Labour Councillors across 4 Wards.
+In 2022, Corby Town Councillor Tafadzwa Chikoto became the first black mayor of Corby, and in 2023 Leanne Buckingham became the town's first openly lesbian mayor.

+In the local elections of 1 May 2025, 9 Reform UK and 2 Labour councillors were returned to North Northamptonshire Council from wards in the Corby parish, as Reform UK won overall control of the council from the Conservatives.
+In the election to Corby Town Council, Labour retained overall control of the parish-level authority.